 If your online business or website is in any way related to trends, you want to be on Twitter.
 With its short post format, Twitter is perfectly designed for microblogging, quick retweeting of content posted on other accounts and in that way makes deserving posts go viral.

-One right tweet and your website can get a boost like no other!
+One right tweet scheduled using a Tweet Scheduler and your website can get a boost like no other!
 After a trending Twitter moment, your brand awareness and thus brand searches on search engines will explode.
 Plus, Twitter is a great platform for sharing flash sales, polls and other short yet very engaging ways of interacting with the users.

 Is your website full of breathtaking images?
-Make sure all of them end up on a themed Instagram feed, use relevant hashtags and you will gain enormous reach.
-Instagram is also great for sharing behind-the-scenes or new product sneak peaks in reels format.
+Make sure all of them end up on a themed Instagram feed and use relevant hashtags.
+You will gain enormous reach and sell more on Instagram.
+Instagram is also great for sharing behind-the-scenes or new product sneak peaks in reels format (and you don't even need to create videos, as it's possible to make Instagram reels with photos of your products!).

 An Instagram profile optimized for SEO is full of links to the website, especially in the bio, as well as relevant keywords.
 Don’t forget that Instagram profiles and posts have a chance to show up on the SERPs!

 YouTube is home to over 1 billion videos, and all of them successfully find their audience.
 As the most popular video sharing platform, YouTube is a great tool to skyrocket your visual content.
-Informational videos about your service or product and engaging short films meant to introduce people to your brand will surely find their audience.
+Video presentations about your service or product and engaging short films meant to introduce people to your brand will surely find their audience.

 When speaking of SERPs, videos capture quite a lot of them for specific queries.
 You can capture SERP features, such as carousels, and gain incredible reach with your video content.
 Plus, embedding video into an article is regarded as a huge boost of content value by Google.